-To be considered for participation in a group, a student must fulfill a number of expectations including:
+To be considered for participation in a group, a student must fulfill a number of expectations, including:

 - Filling out an application: Applications are typically available at the start of each semester when groups are formed.
-Places in peer review groups are limited and some students students may be waitlisted with the opportunity to be placed in a group at a later date should an opening become available or a new group form.
+Places in peer review groups are limited, and some students may be waitlisted with the opportunity to be placed in a group at a later date should an opening become available or a new group form.
 More groups may be added to meet student interests if resources allow.

 - Accepting the application: When initial placements are made, students who have been placed in a group will be informed via email.
 They should respond to the email to confirm their participation.